 Request Information

 Here is the section that details the request.
 The information in this section is straightforward: remote IP address, User Agent, path requested.
-This section may come in useful to find out how a particular request registers in Nexus.
+This section may help you find out how a particular request registers in Nexus.

 Response Information

-Here is the section that details the response along with all of the process that went into resolving an artifact and which repositories were consulted.
-You can use this information to make sure that your requests to a Repository Group are resolving artifacts against the right repositories.
-You can use this section to verify that your routes are effectively limiting the repositories that response to a specific GAV coordinate.
+Here is the section that details the response, along with all the process that went into resolving an artifact and which repositories were consulted.
+You can use this information to ensure that your requests to a Repository Group are resolving artifacts against the right repositories.
+You can use this section to verify that your routes effectively limit the repositories that respond to a specific GAV coordinate.

 Haven't upgraded to Nexus 2.0 yet?
-To learn more about Nexus 2.0, you can download a trial of Nexus Professional 2.0 or you can download Nexus Open Source.
+To learn more about Nexus 2.0, you can download a trial of Nexus Professional 2.0.